ultralytics/ultralytics/docs/predict.md

 Results object consists of these component objects:

-- `Results.boxes` : `Boxes` object with properties and methods for manipulating bboxes
+- `Results.boxes`: `Boxes` object with properties and methods for manipulating bboxes
-- `Results.masks` : `Masks` object used to index masks or to get segment coordinates.
+- `Results.masks`: `Masks` object used to index masks or to get segment coordinates.
-- `Results.probs` : `torch.Tensor` containing the class probabilities/logits.
+- `Results.probs`: `torch.Tensor` containing the class probabilities/logits.
+- `Results.orig_img`: Original image loaded in memory.
-- `Results.orig_shape` : `tuple` containing the original image size as (height, width).
+- `Results.path`: `Path` containing the path to input image

 Each result is composed of torch.Tensor by default, in which you can easily use following functionality: